tusharbhutt/Endless-Nodes/README.md

 Rightly or wrongly, I was teaching myself a bit of Python back in 2023 to get some nodes up and running to do what I'd like, and I am starting to do that again.
 Yes, I am using ChatGPT, Copilot, Claude and others, and yes, I am a glutton for punishment.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

 ***
+**UPDATE: JUN 28, 2025**

+**Updated Batch Flux node to handle separate Clip and T5 text encoders along with separate Flux weight files.
+Updated the SDXL node to handle separate Clip-L and CLip-G encoders**
++ Corrected Prompt Counter Node so it can accept either pipe (**\|**) or newline characters as line breaks, allowing it to be connected immediately to the Batch Prompt node (unlike before), or somewhere else downstream from the prompt creation node(s).
++ Uploaded JSON files for SD1*x* and SD2*x*, SDXL, and updated Flux batch workflow with standardized loader nodes appropriate to the model.
+Aso uploade dynamci workflow JSON.
++ Added an example dynamic prompt workflow for Flux that can be repurposed for other models.
+Added images with embedded workflows for the above.

+***
 **UPDATE: JUN 23, 2025**

 **Added Endless Pandemonium node, repurposed Endless Chaos node, cleaned up some typos, did some bug squishing.**